Professor Sandra Jones

 Kimberley has a passion for connecting young people with services that bring social change and positive impact.

-Community Engagement Officer – Canberra
+Senior Community Engagement Officer – Canberra

-Community Engagement Officer - Ballarat
+Senior Community Engagement Officer - Ballarat

-Bree joins us after 9 years as a community engagement officer at local Government in the western suburbs of Melbourne.
+Bree joins us after many years as a community engagement officer at local Government in the western suburbs of Melbourne.
 She has a background in community development, focusing on inclusion for people who have a disability, as well social services in various roles, including volunteer and recruitment management, home care and case management both in Australia and the UK and writing social policy.

 Bree is passionate about bringing people together to promote opportunities for others and achieve great community outcomes.

-Community Engagement Administrator - Brisbane
+Community Engagement Administration Officer – Brisbane

-Finance and Administrative Officer - North Sydney
+Research Engagement and Project Officer - North Sydney

-Research Engagement Manager - Melbourne
+Administration and Research Officer - Melbourne